rpglab/rpglab.github.io/resources/_posts/2023-03-22-LR-MS-UC-AMPL.md

 ## LR G-T MSUC
 This set of codes implements Lagrangian Relaxation to solve the coordinated Generation and Transmission Maintenance Scheduling problem.
+The timeframe is 1 week.
 It is a complex optimization model that extends a normal security-constrained unit commitment (SCUC) formulation.

 Test systems:
 * The test cases used here include (i) a modified IEEE RTS-96 reliability test system (73-bus) and (ii) one out of the three area system (24-bus).
 The reference is: "The IEEE Reliability Test System-1996.
 A report prepared by the Reliability Test System Task Force of the Application of Probability Methods Subcommittee" and link is <a class="" target="_blank" href="https://ieeexplore.ieee.org/document/780914">here</a>.